PotatoLabs/git-redate/README.md

 # git-redate
 ### Made by Potato Labs

-Change the dates of several git commits with a single command
+Change the dates of several git commits with a single command.

 ![alt tag](http://oi68.tinypic.com/3ud82.jpg)